 YEAR 1 – TERM 3

-Term three takes you through nine core courses, including the Fundamentals of Entrepreneurial Management, Operations Strategy, and Global Economics.
+Term three takes you through nine core courses, including the Fundamentals of Entrepreneurial, Operations Strategy, and Management.

 General managers are responsible for the success of the organizations they lead.
 To achieve this result, one of the critical tasks of the executive team is to formulate a successful business strategy.